Traveller's cheque: History

 Coutts & Co. traveller's cheque, for 2 pounds.
 Issued in London, 1970s.
 Langmead Collection.
 On display at the British Museum in London.

 Traveller's cheques were first issued on 1 January 1772 by the London Credit Exchange Company for use in 90 European cities, and in 1874, Thomas Cook was issuing "circular notes" that operated in the manner of traveller's cheques.

 American Express developed a large-scale international traveller's cheque system in 1891, to supersede the traditional letters of credit.
-It is still the largest issuer of traveller's cheques today by volume.
 American Express's introduction of traveller's cheques is traditionally attributed to employee Marcellus Flemming Berry, after company president J. C. Fargo had problems in smaller European cities obtaining funds with a letter of credit.

 Between the 1850s and the 1990s, traveller's cheques became one of the main ways that people took money on holiday for use in foreign countries without the risks associated with carrying large amounts of cash.
 They also had the advantage of being available in smaller denominations for travelers of more modest means, in an era when the well off tended to carry letters of credit.

 Several companies introduced traveller's cheques; the most familiar of those in the 20th century were Thomas Cook Group, Bank of America and American Express.